Orbital Stability of Periodic Traveling Waves in the $b$-Camassa-Holm Equation: Some Basic Properties of the b-CH Family

 We note that, in general, the above functionals are well-defined and smooth functions on the set

-Assuming that \eqref{e:bch} is well-posed on some appropriate subset of $H^1_{\rm per}(0,T)$, our aim is to establish criteria for the nonlinear orbital stability of $T$-periodic traveling wave solutions of the b-CH equation with respect to perturbations in $H^1_{\rm per}(0,T)$.
+Assuming that \eqref{e:bch} is well-posed on some appropriate subset of $H^3_{\rm per}(0,T)$, our aim is to establish criteria for the nonlinear orbital stability of $T$-periodic traveling wave solutions of the b-CH equation with respect to perturbations in $H^3_{\rm per}(0,T)$.
+Regarding well-posedness, for general $b>1$ the initial-value problem for \eqref{e:bch} is locally well posed in the space $H^s_{\rm per}(0,T)$ for any $s>3/2$: see \cite{EY08}.
+Further, the initial-value problem with $b>1$ is ill-posed in $H^s_{\rm per}(0,T)$ for $s<3/2$ due to lack of continuous dependence and norm inflation, and hence orbital stability in the energy space is only conditional with respect to the existence of local solutions.
+For more details, see \cite{HGH16,LP22}.

 Finally, a number of Jacobian determinants will arise throughout our work.
 For notational simplicity, we adopt the following notation for $2\times 2$ Jacobians

 and similarly $\{f,g,h\}_{x,y,z}$ for the analogous $3\times 3$ Jacobian.